 Additional skills may be required as per the facility requirements.

 How to register for the certified phlebotomy technician (clinical) certification exam?

 Fill out an online form at http://nccanow.com/registration_page.html and select your testing site, if your academic institution is not a testing site ask you academic institution to be a testing site for the exam you are willing to take.

 If you are unable to get in touch with the school authority send us a request for contacting your academic institution for being a testing site.

 What type of exam will the candidate take?

 The certification exam is a 2 PART EXAM

-Part 1: Clinical Skills Exam: the candidate will have to perform the clinical skills under the supervision of a qualified evaluator, your clinical skills will be recording in the clinical skills booklet manual provided to the testing site for reporting your scoring.
+Part 1: Clinical Skills Exam: the candidate will have to perform the clinical skills under the supervision of a qualified evaluator, your clinical skills will be recorded in the clinical skills booklet manual provided to the testing site for reporting your scores.

 Part 2: Theory Exam: the candidate will challenge the multiple choice exam which will test the candidate’s knowledge in the respective areas.

 For more information on exam layout visit http://nccanow.com/exam_layouts.html